InspiryThemes/realhomes-docs/docs/import-demo.md

 ### **Step 5**

 To configure reading settings you need to visit **Dashboard → Settings → Reading** and choose that front page displays as static page.
-Then select Home as Front Page and News as Posts Page (displayed in the following screenshot).
+Then select Home as FrontPage and News as Posts Page (displayed in the following screenshot).

 ![Screenshot](images/import-demo/home-and-blog-settings.png)